opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## OpenTelemetry Collector

-You will have to run OpenTelemetry collector in your service environment.
-You can find the installation guide of OpenTelemetry collector [here](https://opentelemetry.io/docs/collector/getting-started/#getting-started).
+You need to run OpenTelemetry collector in your service environment.
+Follow the [getting started guide](https://opentelemetry.io/docs/collector/getting-started/#getting-started) to install an OpenTelemetry collector.
 Ensure that you configure the collector with an exporter configured to your Data Prepper.
-Below is an example `otel-collector-config.yaml` that receives data from various instrumentations and export it to Data Prepper.
+The following example `otel-collector-config.yaml` receives data from various instrumentations and exports it to Data Prepper.

 ### Example otel-collector-config.yaml file